-On or about April 29, 2019, the shareholders of our predecessor first adopted the 2019 Equity Incentive Plan, as amended (the Plan), which amendments were most recently approved by our shareholders at our annual general meeting held on June 30, 2021.
+On or about April 29, 2019, the shareholders of our predecessor first adopted the 2019 Equity Incentive Plan, which amendments were most recently approved by our shareholders at our annual general meeting held on June 29, 2022.

 The Plan permits the grant of: (i) nonqualified stock options (NQSOs) and incentive stock options (ISOs and collectively with NQSOs, Options); (ii) restricted stock awards (RSAs); (iii) restricted stock units (RSUs); (iv) stock appreciation rights (SARs); and (v) performance compensation awards (collectively with Options, RSAs, RSUs, and SARs, Awards).